HVLepage/cavep-unah/_posts/2025-02-14-February2025Fieldwork.markdown

 ![February2025Fieldwork](/assets/posts/2.25EBA4.jpg)

-Looking towards Huanta and the Rio Cachi from the left bank of the Rio Cachi.
+Looking south towards Huanta and the Rio Cachi from the left bank of the Rio Cachi.
 Sample site 2 along transect 2.
 (E.Barnes)

 18 February.
-Dry forest.
+Dry forest fieldwork.
 Staff and students visited the upper elevation dry forest along the road to Huancavelica.
 Leaving early, climbing to 3100m collecting specimens along a trabsect down to 2200m.
-Collection of plant specimens and vegetation data a part of the aim to develop a herbarium at UNAH for dry forest tree, shrub and flowering plants.
+Collection of plant specimens and vegetation data as part of the aim to develop a herbarium at UNAH for dry forest tree, shrub and flowering plants.

 ![February2025Fieldwork](/assets/posts/2.25EBA5.jpg)